 - The 20 Minute Work Reset: feel rested, energized, confidant, creative and happy in 20 minutes

 How Long Are These Programs?

 We understand that many organizations do not want to initially commit to a long program.
 They would like to try a program within a relatively short time-frame, evaluate the results, and then decide if this is something they wish to invest in on a long-term basis.
-To address this need, we have a three (3) month program with three (3) different options on how often classes can be taught.
+To address this need, The Compassion Center had offered a three (3) month program with three (3) different options on how often classes can be taught.

 - Program #1